Seyamalam/curax/features.md

 - Reschedule an appointment to a new time (with confirmation)
 - All appointment flows now use and display the full doctor profile details

+## Lab Test Booking

+- List available labs, their addresses, time slots, and offered tests (blood, imaging, etc.)
+- Show test prices and available time slots
+- Book lab tests at home or at a clinic
+- View and cancel lab test bookings

+## Ambulance Booking

+- Book an ambulance for emergencies or transport
+- Specify pickup location, destination, and time
+- View and cancel ambulance bookings

 ## User Experience

 - Clean, user-friendly chat UI
 - No raw JSON or technical output shown to users
 - All tool results are formatted for clarity
-- Doctor and appointment details are presented in a rich, readable format
+- Doctor, appointment, lab, and ambulance details are presented in a rich, readable format

 ---